centerionware/vibercoder/proxy/README.md

-# VibeCode CORS Proxy
+# AIDE CORS Proxy

 This directory contains the source code for a minimal, open-source CORS (Cross-Origin Resource Sharing) proxy.

 ## Why is this needed?

-For security reasons, web browsers prevent code running on one website (like VibeCode) from making network requests to another domain (like `github.com`).
+For security reasons, web browsers prevent code running on one website (like AIDE) from making network requests to another domain (like `github.com`).
 This is called the Same-Origin Policy.

 GitHub's servers do not include the necessary CORS headers to allow direct access from a browser-based application.

 This proxy acts as a simple, secure bridge.
 You deploy it to your own cloud account, and it forwards your requests to GitHub while adding the required CORS headers to the response.
-This allows VibeCode's in-browser Git client (`isomorphic-git`) to function correctly.
+This allows AIDE's in-browser Git client (`isomorphic-git`) to function correctly.

-**Security:** Because you deploy this proxy to your **own account**, your Git credentials and repository data are never seen by or passed through VibeCode's servers.
+**Security:** Because you deploy this proxy to your **own account**, your Git credentials and repository data are never seen by or passed through AIDE's servers.
 You are in complete control.

 ## One-Click Deployment